▸ the_harness_layer v0.9 · early_access _

 06// objections

-Questions founders actually ask.
+Questions engineers actually ask.

 Q.03I run an Elixir agency.
 Does this fit our delivery model? +